 Dreams, inspiration, creativity, passion, and imagination.
 In a fast-paced world where children face the pressures of standardized tests, lack downtime due to full schedules, and swap quiet time with technology, are these lost concepts?
 “Dream It: A Playbook to Spark Your Awesomeness” by Scott Stoll and Sara E. Williams, PhD is an engaging, smart book of activities designed to challenge children to develop realistic dreams and convert them to reality, to aid them in building a more fulfilling life.
 While the book is intended for girls and boys, ages 8-12, the exercises and ideas may also appeal to adolescents and adults who are willing to playfully explore and, as the authors invite, give life to the book by taking it beyond the borders of the pages and making it messy.

-This playbook starts by posing the questions, “Do you want to live the biggest, best life possible?
+This playbook starts by posing the question, “Do you want to live the biggest, best life possible?
 Do you want to do things never done before?
 Do you want your life to mean something and make a difference?”
 However, do not mistake this book as encouraging big fantasies that leave our youths’ heads in the clouds.
 The authors respect the readers’ intellect, with examples and anecdotes related to historical dreamers and inventors, and an introduction to a theory of dreams.
 Insights, such as “Dreams are NOT guaranteed” and “there is a big difference between impossible and never done before” are shared in an optimistic way, as the authors invite the readers to formally give themselves permission to dream.
 They take readers through practical processes of weighing pros and cons, considering their abilities, and evaluating progress toward their goals, in determining which dreams are most worth following and which may need adjustments.

 My favorite part of the playbook is the encouragement of young readers to attend to their physical and emotional signals.
 For instance, the authors pose the question, “What do Dreams Feel Like?” and instruct readers to notice the sensations that are connected to thoughts about a dream, in comparison to when thoughts are more neutral.
 They describe how and encourage readers to do “gut checks” and trust their instincts.
 Space is frequently granted for self-reflection on questions such as “How full is your emotional fuel tank?” using a thermometer-style ranking.
 The playbook uses “external inspiration” as a vehicle to identifying “internal inspiration.”
 Activities such as creating a dream board, identifying most important values, and making an origami time capsule are just some of the hands-on mediums that keep dreamers engaged.